-On publication of an article, and if the options are selected on the Author Services website (where the Licence to Publish is signed), the corresponding author of articles and review essays will receive 25 gratis offprints, a gratis copy of the issue and a unique URL that gives access to both PDF and HTML versions of the paper.
-The URL links visitors to the Classical Receptions Journal site and the complete version of the paper online with all functionality retained is accessible regardless of subscription status.
-Additional offprints may be purchased if required.
+On publication of an article, the corresponding author will receive a unique URL that gives access to both PDF and HTML versions of the paper.
+The URL links visitors to the Classical Receptions Journal site and the complete version of the paper online with all functionality retained, accessible regardless of subscription status.
+Offprints may be purchased if required.
 Order forms are sent out with the proofs.
 Late orders submitted after the journal has gone to press are subject to a 100% surcharge (to cover the additional printing cost).
 Orders from the UK will be subject to the current UK VAT charge.
 For orders from elsewhere in the EU you or your institution should account for VAT by way of a reverse charge.
 Please provide us with your or your institution’s VAT number.

 Licence to publish